sagemath/trac_to_gh/Issue 1245.md

 }
 ```

-Changing assignee from was to malb.
+Changing assignee from @williamstein to @malb.